alloba/book-of-hours-notes/things/Librarian's Timepiece.md

 ## Description
 Librarian's Timepiece

-One of Ambrose Westcott's appalling roccoco enthusiasms.
+One of [[Ambrose Westcott]]'s appalling roccoco enthusiasms.
 This one, less ugly than some, was suffered to remain by his sentimental successors.
 ## Locations
 - [[Librarians's Quarters]]